 For example, we know that to sustain a subspace or warp field, it is necessary to continually feed it energy.
 So, where does this energy go?
 Does the field continually build up energy, storing all of the energy being poured into it.
 Even if this were the case, what happens to all that energy when the field is shut off.
 The best answer to me seems to describe the field as "unstable" in that it doesn't stick around if you stop feeding it energy.
 Instead, we might say that it continually "bleeds" this energy back into normal space in the form of heat in the field coils, electromagnetic radiation, and/or (perhaps) subspace radiation which can couple its energy back to normal space (like the shock wave in Star Trek VI).

 Please let me know if you find any problems with the explanations I give (either problems related to the physics or problems with contradicting canon sources).
-I tried to keep in mind all the various aspects given by canon sources, but I could have trampled over a few.
+I tried to keep in mind all the various aspects given by canon sources, but I could have trampled over a few (by justin tforge tech).
 For example, one part of the Technical Manual (page 49) mentions symmetric fields as non-propulsive (indicating that a propulsive field could be created by producing an asymmetric field).
 However, in another section (page 54) it indicates that the key to "non-Newtonian" propulsion (which would seem to me to be a propulsive warp field) "lay in the concept of nesting many layers of warp field energy."
 I therefore tried to incorporate both ideas into my explanation of warp propulsion.

 Oh, one other thing before we get to the discussion.
 I have assumed in writing this that the reader has read my monthly "Relativity and FTL Travel" post.
 In the discussion below, I assume concepts discussed in the Relativity post (specifically, the idea of subspace providing a special frame of reference for the purpose of faster than light travel such that warp fields "plug into" that frame of reference).
 The Relativity post should be posted at approximately the same time as this discussion, so if you haven't read it, you may want to give it a look.